Creatures (Jolie Laide album): Release and promotion

 A music video for "No Shape I Know" was uploaded onto YouTube on January 31, 2025, followed four days later by a live video for "Holly".
 "No Shape I Know" was issued as the lead single on February 13.
 A music video for "Holly", directed by Laura La France, was released on March 4.
 The song was issued as the second single from the album on March 20.
 Creatures was issued as a digital download on April 30 by Victory Pool.
+The band toured Canadian festivals throughout 2025.
+An outtake from Creatures, "In the Low Light", was released as a non-album single in July.
+The song was backed by two other outtakes from the album, "Ranchlands Hum" and "Honey Don't".

 Critical reception

 Killbeat Music praised Nastasia's and St. John's vocals, saying that even though the album contains varying genres and styles throughout, their voices "tie everything together."
 They described the record as "lush" and "sprawling", and also commended the lyricism and musicianship, writing the album contains "powerfully poetic, often anthemic, narratives [that] soar over Greenwood and MacLeod's layered multi-instrumental wizardry."
 They summarized by saying that, in comparison to their self-titled debut, it was "anyone's guess where this group will go next.
 For fans of Nina Nastasia or the Florida BC band family, there's plenty of both of those things, but there's also a whole new, unified thing; with Creatures they're presenting it in widescreen."